Boost Your Business!

 William:

-Next question is do I have to pay extra to run audit reports.
-I can, I can handle this one.
+The next question is do I have to pay extra to run audit reports?
+I can handle this one.

 William:

-So {laughing}, well, it’s pretty quick.
+It’s pretty quick.
 So, No. You don’t have to pay extra to run audit reports.
 It’s free.
 It’s right there in your Dashboard.
-And we’ve taught you the steps and it’s all that counts.
+We’ve taught you the steps, and it’s all that counts.
 You don’t have to pay extra.
 Repeat that.
 You don’t have to pay extra.
 It’s free.

 Bernard: